 With the coming celebration of the military takeover of power in Egypt, terrorist attacks have intensified.
 Or this is at least what some claim.
 I am not exactly sure how much this is true.
 Others seem to doubt it as well.
 Another reason why I doubt the July 3 anniversary is THE reason is because of recent encouragements by ISIS to intensify attacks during the holy month of Ramadan.
 ISIS was coming anyway, Morsi or not Morsi, Sisi or not Sisi; and its horrors are not restricted to Egypt.

-[First published on openDemocracy.]
 12 March marked the World Day against online censorship.
 Reporters Without Borders remained faithful to their habits and announced this year’s ‘Enemies of the Internet’.
 Repressive governments in the Middle East also remained faithful to their habits and continued to crack down on free speech, both online and offline.
-The Algerian […]

 Updating my knowledge about how transparent defence-related procurement, budget and spending are in the Middle East.
 Quick response: they are not transparent.
 Longer answers below, for Algeria, Morocco, Tunisia, Egypt, Libya and Jordan.
 Gulf countries coming soon.